 To reset tire pressure monitoring system for Mercury, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mercury?
+What is recommended winter tire pressure for Mercury?

 Recommended winter tire pressure for Mercury is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Mercury tire inflation will decrease with lower outside temperatures, so make sure to check Mercury tire pressure during winter months regularly to keep Mercury tires properly inflated in the winter.